-On January 4, 2021, the Company amended and restated its existing credit agreement (the "A&R Credit Agreement" and the facility thereunder the "Revolving Facility") among CrowdStrike, Inc., as borrower, CrowdStrike Holdings, Inc., as guarantor, and Silicon Valley Bank and the other lenders party thereto, providing the Company with a revolving line of credit of up to \$750.0 million, including a letter of credit sub-facility in the aggregate amount of \$50.0 million.
+On January 4, 2021, the Company amended and restated its existing credit agreement (the "A&R Credit Agreement" and the facility thereunder the "Revolving Facility") among CrowdStrike, Inc., as borrower, CrowdStrike Holdings, Inc., as guarantor, and Silicon Valley Bank and the other lenders party thereto, providing the Company with a revolving line of credit of up to \$750.0 million, including a letter of credit sub-facility in the aggregate amount of \$100.0 million, and a swingline sub-facility in the aggregate amount of \$50.0 million.
 The Company also has the option to request an incremental facility of up to an additional \$250.0 million from one or more of the lenders under the A&R Credit Agreement.
 The A&R Credit Agreement is guaranteed by all of the Company's material domestic subsidiaries.
-The A&R Credit Agreement extended the maturity date of April 19, 2022 to January 2, 2026.
-Under the A&R Credit Agreement, revolving loans may be either Eurodollar Loans or Alternate Base RAE ("ABR") Loans.
-Outstanding Eurodollar Loans incur interest at the Eurodollar Rate, which is defined as LIDOR (or any successor thereto), subject to a 0.00% LIBOR floor, plus a margin between 1.50% and 2.00%, depending on the Company's senior secured leverage ratio.
-Outstanding ABR Loans incur interest at the highest of (a) the Prime Rate, as published by the Wall Street Journal, (b) the federal funds rate in effect for such day plus 0.50%, and (c) the Eurodollar Rate plus 1.00%, in each case plus a margin between (0.25% of 0.25% per year for committeed but unused amounts, depending on the senior secured leverage ratio.
-The financial covenants require the Company to maintain a minimum consolidated interest coverage ratio of 3.00:1.00 (through January 31, 2023), and a maximum total leverage ratio of 5.50:1.00 stepping down to 3.50:1.00 over time.
-The Company was in compliance with the financial covenants as of October 31, 2021.
+The A&R Credit Agreement extended the maturity date of April 19, 2022 to January 2, 2026

+On January 6, 2022, the Company modified the A&R Credit Agreement (the "Amended A&R Credit Agreement") among CrowdStrike, Inc., as borrower, CrowdStrike Holdings, Inc., as guarantor, and Silicon Valley Bank and the other lenders party thereto.
+There were no changes to the borrowing amounts or maturity date.
+Under the Amended A&R Credit Agreement, revolving loans are Alternate Base Rate ("ABR") Loans.
+Outstanding ABR Loans incur interest at the highest of (a) the Prime Rate, as published by the Wall Street Journal, (b) the federal funds rate in effect on such day plus 0.50%, and (c) the Term Secured Overnight Finance Rate (the "Term SOFR") for a one-month tenor in effect on such day plus 1.00%, in each case plus a margin between (0.25)% and 0.25%, depending on the senior secured leverage ratio.
+The Company will be charged a commitment fee of 0.15% to 0.25% per year for committed but unused amounts, depending on the senior secured leverage ratio of 3.00:1.00, a maximum senior secured leverage ratio of 3.00:1.00 (through January 31, 2023), and a maximum total leverage ratio of 5.50:1.00 stepping down to 3.50:1.00 over time.
+The Company was in compliance with the financial covenants as of April 30, 2022.

-The A&R Credit Agreement is secured by substantially all of the Company's current and future consolidated assets, property and rights, including, but not limited to, intellectual property, cash, goods, equipment, contractual rights, financial assets, and intangible assets of the Company and certain of its subsidiaries.
-The A&R Credit Agreement contains customary covenants limiting the Company's ability and the ability of its subsidiaries to, among other things, dispose of assets, undergo a change in control, merge or consolidate, make acquisitions, incur debt, incur liens, pay dividends, repurchase stock, and make investments, in each case subject to certain exceptions.
+The Amended A&R Credit Agreement is secured by substantially all of the Company's current and future consolidated assets, property and rights, including, but not limited to, intellectual property, cash, goods, equipment, contractual rights, financial assets, and intangible assets of the Company and certain of its subsidiaries.
+The Amended A&R Credit Agreement contains customary covenants limiting the Company's ability and the ability of its subsidiaries to, among other things, dispose of assets, undergo a change in control, merge or consolidate, make acquisitions, incur debt, incur liens, pay dividends, repurchase stock, and make investments, in each case subject to certain exceptions.

-No amounts were outstanding under the A&R Credit Agreement as of October 31, 2021 and January 31, 2021.
+No amounts were outstanding under the Amended A&R Credit Agreement as of April 30, 2022 and January 31, 2022.